BanchanArt/banchan/priv/posts/2023/08-18-beta-launch.md

   filing/remitting them for you).
 * 1099 forms for US artists, when tax time comes along.

-All our income will be directed towards paying Stripe/tax fees (roughly 60-70% of the collected fee), hosting, and other business expenses to keep the lights on.
-Until Banchan grows enough, we won't have any paid staff, so we'll be running very light.
+All of our income will be directed towards paying Stripe + tax fees (roughly 60-70% of the collected fee), hosting, and other business expenses to keep the site functional.
+Until Banchan grows enough to be self sufficient, we won't have any paid staff, which means we'll be running very light.
 Every commission helps!

-We may change these fees in the future depending on our needs and, once [we've established our Membership system](/membership), Artist Members themselves will be able to vote on a fee structure that they believe balances their own income with the need to build out and maintain a quality platform.
+We may change these fees in the future depending on our needs, and once [we've established our Membership system](/membership), Artist Members themselves will be able to vote on a fee structure that they believe balances their own income with the need to build out and maintain a quality platform.

 If you're curious to know more details about where the money goes, please drop by the Discord, and we're more than happy to discuss it!
-There's _spreadsheets_ 🙈.
+We have _spreadsheets_ 🙈.

 ### How do I sell art? 🖼️

-Art in Banchan is sold through something we call **Studios**: You can make as many of these as you want once you're accepted as an artist, and can have them each following different themes.
+Art in Banchan is sold through **Studios**: once your account receives artist permissions, you can make as many studios as you need.
+Multiple studios allows you to set up different branding for your different offerings.
+For instance, you could have one studio that focuses on adoptables and another on illustration commissions.
+You can also have those in one studio.
+It is your choice how you would like display and organize your offerings.

 You can access your studios--and create new ones--by opening up your context dropdown on the top of your side navigation: